Book crossing numbers of the complete graph and small local convex crossing numbers: Maximizing the number of edges

 \paragraph{Case 3.3} Suppose $ j\geq 5 $.
-The subgraph $ G $ whose edge set is $ E $ has vertices of degree 2, the \emph{corners}, and vertices of degree 1, the \emph{leaves}.
-The edges of $ E $ are of three types: type 2 edges join two leaves, type 1 edges join a leaf and a corner, and type 0 edges join two corners.
+The subgraph of $ G $ whose edge set is $ E $ has vertices of degree 2, the corners, and vertices of degree 1, the leaves.
+The edges of $ E $ are of three types: \emph{type 2} edges join two leaves, \emph{type 1} edges join a leaf and a corner, and \emph{type 0} edges join two corners.
 Let $ t_2, t_1, $ and $ t_0 $ be the number of edges in $ E $ of type 2, 1, and 0, respectively.
-By minimality of $ C $, any edge of $ C $ joining two corners cannot be crossed by edges not in $ E $.
-Then edges of type 0 are not crossed by edges in $ D $.
-The edges of types 2 and 1 are crossed by at most $ \ell-2 $ edges in $ D $.
+By minimality of $ C $, any edge in $ E $ crosses at most one edge in $ D $ and any edge in $ E $ joining two corners can only be crossed by edges in $ E $.
+That is, edges of type 0 are not crossed by edges in $ D $; and each edge of type 2 or 1 is crossed by at most $ \ell-2 $ edges in $ D $.
 Then $ |D|\leq (\ell-2)(t_2+t_1)$.
-Also $2t_2+t_1=n'-c=(2j-c)-c=2(j-c) $.
-Then
+Note that $ t_1\leq 2c $ because each corner is incident to at most two edges of type 1.
+Also $2t_2+t_1=n'-c$ (all vertices of degree 1 in the graph induced by $ C $ counted in two different ways) and $ n'=2j-c $ (the sum of the degrees in the graph induced by $ C $ is $ 2\cdot c +1\cdot (n'-c)=2j$).
+So $2t_2+t_1=2(j-c) $ and

 Thus $ (2\ell-3)j-2(\ell-2)c-(\ell-2)t_2\leq C_\ell(n'-3)+\delta_\ell(n')=C_\ell(2j-c-3)+\delta_\ell(2j-c) $ guarantees (\ref{eq:need}).
 This is equivalent to

 If $ \ell=2 $, Inequality (\ref{eq:need2all}) becomes